-Obviously you don’t want your dog eating Vaseline, but that doesn’t mean you can’t use it if you think it will be helpful.
+Obviously you don’t want your dog eating Vaseline, but that doesn’t mean you can’t use it.
 This moisturizer trapper generally isn’t harmful for pets.

-Petroleum jelly has many skin applications and lots of dog owners swear by it for various purposes.
+Petroleum jelly has many skin applications.
+Lots of dog owners swear by it.
 Dry or cracked paws, in particular, seem to respond to regular Vaseline.

 As long as your dog doesn’t eat an entire jar they’ll likely be fine.
-That said, we like other products more than Vaseline when it comes to treating certain canine conditions.
+That said, we like other products more than Vaseline for certain canine conditions.